rsdoiel/scripttool/INSTALL.md

 ```

-### Raspberry Pi
+### Raspberry Pi OS

-Released version is for a Raspberry Pi 2 or later use (i.e. requires ARM 7 support).
+Released version is for a Raspberry Pi 3 or later use (i.e. requires ARM 7 support).

 1. Download the zip file
 2. Unzip the zip file